Survey of Privacy Threats and Countermeasures in Federated Learning: Categorization of Federated Learning

 \subsection{Horizontal Federated Learning}

-HFL is the most common federated learning category which was first introduced by Google \cite{mcmahan2017communication}.
-The goal of HFL is for each client holding different samples to collaboratively improve the accuracy of a model with a common structure.
+HFL is the most common federated learning category that Google first introduced \cite{mcmahan2017communication}.
+The goal of HFL is for each client to hold different samples and collaboratively improve the accuracy of a model with a common structure.

 Figure \ref{LM_HFL} shows an overview of the HFL learning protocol.
-Two types of entities participate in learning of HFL: \begin{enumerate} \item \textbf{Server} - Coordinator.
+Two types of entities participate in learning of HFL:

+\begin{enumerate} {\roman{enumi}} \item \textbf{Server} - Coordinator.
 Server exchanges model parameters with the clients and aggregates model parameters received from the clients. \item \textbf{Clients} - Data owners.
-Each client locally trains a model using their own private data and exchanges model parameters with the server. \end{enumerate} Each clients first trains a local model for a few steps and sends the model parameters to the server.
-Next, the server updates a global model by aggregating (in standard methods such as FedAvg, simply averaging) the local models and sends it to all clients.
-This process is repeated until the convergence.
-During inference time, each client separately predicts the label using a global model and its own features.
+Each client locally trains a model using their own private data and exchanges model parameters with the server. \end{enumerate} Each client first trains a local model for a few steps and sends the model parameters to the server.
+The server then updates the global model by aggregating the local models, typically by averaging, as in FedAvg, and distributes the result to all clients.
+This process repeats until convergence.
+During inference, each client independently predicts labels using the global model and its features.

-The protocol described above is called centralized HFL because it requires a trusted third party, a central server.
-On the other hand, decentralized HFL, which eliminates the need for a central server, has emerged in recent years \cite{beltran2023decentralized}.
-In decentralized HFL, clients directly communicates with each other, resulting in communication resource savings.
-There are various possible methods of communication between clients \cite{beltran2023decentralized}.
-For example, the most common method for HFL of gradient boosting decision trees is for each client to add trees to the global model by sequence \cite{zhao2018inprivate,li2020practical,wang2021gradient}.
+This protocol is called centralized HFL because it relies on a trusted third-party server.
+In contrast, decentralized HFL eliminates the central server, allowing clients to communicate directly, thereby reducing communication costs \cite{beltran2023decentralized}.